snowtimber/observability-synthetic-canaries/README.md

 2. Check the CloudWatch Dashboard for canary metrics: https://[YOUR-REGION].console.aws.amazon.com/cloudwatch/home?region=[YOUR-REGION]#dashboards:

+3. Test the API Gateway endpoint using the provided sample curl command in the CloudFormation outputs.

-3. To make changes, edit the template.yaml file and re-run the deployment process.
+4. To make changes, edit the template.yaml file and re-run the deployment process.

-4. To delete the stack, run:
+5. To delete the stack, run:
    ```
    aws cloudformation delete-stack --stack-name [YOUR-STACK-NAME] --region [YOUR-REGION]
    ```